25 BEST Souvenirs from Sweden (From an Expert)

 Personally, although I have Swedish heritage, I have to admit that Swedish food isn’t my favourite because I’m a vegetarian.
 However, vegetarian diets have become very popular in Sweden in the last 10-15 years, and there are increasingly more Swedish cookbooks with all recipes made vegan or vegetarian.
 I recently bought a Vegan Swedish cookbook called The Nordic Baker.
 It has all the classics that my Swedish grandmother used to bake – but vegan.

-20. Dolls or figurines wearing traditional Swedish outfits
+21. Dolls or figurines wearing traditional Swedish outfits

+The Swedish national dress is called folkdräkt, and it is the blue and yellow colours of the Swedish flag.
 Each province has their own regional dress too but typically, you will see the yellow and blue dress on dolls, or designs on Swedish souvenirs.

 Similar to with the Dala Horse, you don’t have to buy the Swedish costume on a doll – often you can find many things decorated with it; fridge magnets, serviettes, etc.